ZNClub-Javascript/MetaKart/out/artifacts/e_mandi_war_exploded/WEB-INF/classes/README.md

-# e-mandi
+# MetaKart
-An online vegetable market aimed at improving the condition of india's farmers.
+An online shopping service aimed at making shopping more convenient and cheaper